philipturner/molecular-renderer/Documentation/HDL.md

 ### Solid Editing

+The following keywords may only be called inside an `Affine`.

 ```swift
 Copy { Lattice<Basis> }
 Copy { Solid }
 Copy { [Entity] }
 ```

 Instantiates a previously designed object.
-If called inside an `Affine`, the instance's atoms may be rotated or translated.
-This must be called inside `Affine`.
-It may not be called inside `Volume` or the top-level scope.

 The array initializer accepts raw atom positions in nanometers.
-Atoms do not need to perfectly align with overwritten atoms, but must fall within a tight margin of floating-point error (`<0.1%`).
+This may not be called in the top-level scope.

+When two entities in the new structure are extremely close, one will be overwritten.
+The entity that survives is decided by the following priority list:
+1. Highest valence.
+2. Highest bond order.
+3. Otherwise, the original atom wins.
+This rule prevents the atoms from drifting when several small modifications are performed.

 ```swift
 Reflect { SIMD3<Float> }
 ```

 Reflects the object across the current origin, along the specified axis.
-This must be called inside an `Affine`.

 ```swift
 Rotate { SIMD4<Float> }
 Rotate { SIMD4(direction, revolutions) }
 ```

 Rotates counterclockwise around the direction, by the specified number of revolutions.
 The first 3 vector components are the direction; the fourth is the rotation.
 For example, enter `SIMD4(x + y + z, 0.25)` to rotate 0.25 revolutions (90 degrees).
-This must be called inside an `Affine`.

 Rotation occurs around a ray starting at the current origin, pointing toward the specified vector.
 When editing a crystalline structure, try to restrict rotation angles to 1/4 or 1/6 revolutions.
 0.166, 0.167, 0.333, etc. are automatically recognized as 1/6, 1/3, etc.